 Apparently, lawyers are not the only ones.
 In his article “Quit wasting money on Yellow Page advertising” by Peter Fernandez, D.C., a yellow page, print advertising and practice management consultant for chiropractors, Dr. Fernandez answers the question, “Why has advertising in the Yellow Pages changed from one of the best ways to advertise to one of the worst in just a few years?”

 Additionally, Dr. Lynella Grant, author of “Yellow Page Smarts Snags More Callers” in her article “Yellow Page Advertisers: Your Calls are Going to Decrease – Here’s the Remedy” states, “Response rates to Yellow Page advertising are declining.
 There’s no getting around it, traditional Yellow Pages are in trouble.
 Fewer people use them every year.
 Even the best-pulling ad in the section isn’t getting the number of callers or sales it used to.
 At the same time, the monthly cost to maintain your same-size directory ad keeps going up.”
 “Some (like contractors and lawyers) are declining more steeply than others.”
-“Advertising only in the Yellow Pages is no longer a safe bet”.

 Since 1976 through the 1980s, yellow page advertising was very effective.
 Why?
 The Yellow Pages and classified newspaper ads were virtually the only place a potential client could find a lawyer advertising; there were very few lawyers advertising on TV; the internet was unavailable to the public; there were fewer lawyers advertising in the yellow pages; until the Bell system breakup in 1994, there was only one yellow page book; and the cost per household was less than it is today.
 Today, all of these factors have changed and the combination has substantially reduced a lawyer’s return on investment from yellow page advertising.